 The current influenza surveillance data should be interpreted with caution as the ongoing COVID-19 pandemic have influenced to varying extents health seeking behaviours, staffing/routines in sentinel sites, as well as testing priorities and capacities in Member States.
 The various hygiene and physical distancing measures implemented by Member States to reduce SARS-CoV-2 virus transmission have likely played a role in reducing influenza virus transmission.
-Globally, influenza activityremain low but continued to increase especially in the temperate zones of the northern hemisphere.
-In the temperate zones of the northern hemisphere, influenza activity although still low starts to increase.
-Both influenza A and B were detected.
-In North America, influenza detections (predominately A(H3N2) among the subtyped) increased) but overall remained low.
+Globally, influenza activity remains low but continued to increase especially in the temperate zones of the northern hemisphere.
+In several countries, influenza activity reached the levels seen this time of year in pre-COVID-19 period.
+In the temperate zones of the northern hemisphere, influenza activity although still low starts appeared to increase in some countries with detections of mainly influenza A (H3N2) viruses and in China B-Victoria lineage viruses.
+In North America, influenza virus detections of predominately A(H3N2) among the subtyped increased and hospitalizations are increasing but remains low overall.
 RSV activity decreased in the USA and Canada.
 In Europe, influenza activity continued to increase.
 Influenza A(H3N2) predominated.
-In East Asia, influenza activity continued on an increasing trend, but overall, influenza illness indicators and activity remained low.
-Influenza B (Victoria) predominated.
-In the Caribbean and Central American countries, sporadic influenza A and B virus detections as well as elevated RSV activity were reported in some countries.
-In tropical Africa, influenza activity continued on a decreasing trend after increased activity since September, with both influenza A and B detected.
-In Southern Asia, the number of influenza virus detections, one influenza A (H3N2) detection was reported in the Philippines.
-In the temperate zones of the southern hemisphere, influenza activity remained low compared to previous seasons.
-Elevated RSV activity and SARI levels were reported in the Philippines.
-In the temperate zones of the southern hemisphere, influenza activity remained low compared to previous seasons.
-Elevated RSV activity and SARI levels were reported in some countries.
-In Southern Asia, after several weeks of no detections, one influenza A (H3N2) detec
+In East Asia, influenza activity continued on an increasing trend in China, while influenza illness indicators and activity remained low in the rest of the subregion.
+Influenza B-Victoria lineage viruses predominated.
+In the Caribbean and Central American countries, influenza A(H3N2) and B virus detections increased in some countries.
+In tropical South America, influenza A(H3N2) detections increased overall.
+Severe acute respiratory infection (SARI) levels were reported at extraordinary levels in Bolivia (Plurinational State).
+In tropical Africa, overall influenza activity continued on a decreasing trend, with both influenza A and B detected.
+In Southern Asia, influenza virus detections of predominately influenza A(H3N2) increased overall, although decreasing in a few countries.
+In South East Asia, sporadic influenza detections were reported in the Philippines.
+In the temperate zones of the southern hemisphere, influenza activity remained low overall, although increased detections of influenza A (H3N2) were reported in temperate South America.